Not-Aryan/pset-3/README.md

 Where `f_x, f_y` are the focal ratios for that axis and `c_x, c_y` are the `u, v` coordinates for the center of the image.

 Imagine a pinhole camera with a small aperture (“pinhole”) at the origin of our coordinate system.
 The camera is oriented so that the optical (principal) axis is the Z-axis, pointing forward.
 The image plane is placed at Z = f (focal length f ) in front of the pinhole.
-A pinhole camera creates a perfect image with no distortions where `f_x = f_y = f_r * max(image_height, image_width)` and `f_r = 1 / (tan(1/FoV)` where the FoV (Field of View) is in radians.
+A pinhole camera creates a perfect image with no distortions where `f_x = f_y = f_r * min(image_height, image_width)` and `f_r = 1 / 2tan(FoV/2)` where the FoV (Field of View) is in radians.
 Assume the FoV is 45 degrees.
 Calculate an intrinsic matrix for the image found in `data/p1_edge_identification/chessboard.png` and assign the value of `ideal_instrinsic_matrix` in `p2_calibrate_camera.py`.

 ### 2.b - Find Corners (2 pts)